So, you’ll want to know what happened to the BigBirthas PSG research results? What did we get up to in collaboration with the Parenting Science Gang?

 Huge thanks to the Parenting Science Gang Team for bringing this project to fruition, for being such lovely, patient, intelligent, enthusiastic ladies, and particularly to Sophia for birthing PSG in the first place.
 Long may PSG continue gaining funding and doing Citizen Science into all sorts of topics, because it’s bloody ace.

 Go and have a look at the Parenting Science Gang page!
 This link says pretty much everything I’ve said above, worded pretty similarly, but if you have a mooch around, there’s all sorts of fascinating information about the other groups and their experiments on breastmilk, baby wearing, picky eating, homeschooling and more: http://parentingsciencegang.org.uk/experiments/big-birthas-findings/

-If you’re interested in joining a groups of likeminded people, the BigBirthas Facebook group is still going, https://www.facebook.com/groups/bigbirthaspsg/, feel free to come and pick our collective brains, have a chat, discuss unicorns, it’s all good.
-We’re just now talking about how we might want to distribute our research findings, but we also chat about all topics BigBirthas related, and anyone can post a question for the wisdom of the hivemind to respond.
+If you’d like to join us, the BigBirthas Facebook group is still going.
+Feel free to come and pick our collective brains, have a chat, discuss unicorns, it’s all good!
+We chat about all topics BigBirthas related, and anyone can post a question for the wisdom of the hivemind to respond.
 You’d be very welcome.